 Having your own pool area is nothing short of a luxury.
-While it is indeed an accessible space for fun and enjoyment, there is one crucial thing that pool owners sometimes take for granted: pool maintenance.
+While it is indeed an accessible space for fun and enjoyment, there is one crucial thing that pool owners sometimes take for granted: pool deck maintenance.
 Whether you like it or not, you would have to deal with deck debris, concrete damage, slippery spots, and the like.
 Worry not.
 As long as you have a list of basic things you need to do regularly to maintain your pool decking, it will always be in pristine condition.

 Repair Pool Decking Damage Immediately

 It is important to have the pool deck checked yearly even if it’s just a check-up.
 This way, you can catch issues before they get worse.
 There are inexpensive concrete repair methods available today for almost any type of damage.

 Reseal the Concrete Pool Deck Every Few Years

 If you have a concrete deck, it is important for the surface to be sealed.
 Concrete is highly porous and anything that penetrates the slab could wreak havoc from within.
 If your deck is still in good condition, all you have to do is have it resealed every couple of years or yearly if it gets heavy foot traffic.
 If there are some minor issues on the surface, a pool deck resurfacing can help improve its form and function.

 Simply sweeping the surface of the pool deck regularly can help rid it of fallen leaves and any other debris.
 Do not allow leaves to rot on top of the deck.
 This could cause discoloration especially on a concrete surface.

 Moving furniture in different positions on a pool deck can help prevent stressed spots on the surface.
 Sometimes, a chair that has been positioned on the same spot through the years will cause scratches or sunken spots where the feet are.
 Rearranging them every now and then will help prevent this.